tc39/proposal-ses/README.md

 Conventional Operating Systems support privilege-separation only at the granularity of user account.
-The browser's _same origin policy_ added another epicycle, separating privileges one more level, to account-at-origin.
-But neither was compositional.
-SES (Secure ECMAScript), an object-capability subset of ECMAScript, additionally separates privileges within an origin -- but not by adding yet another level of epicycle.
-Leveraging the compositionality of object-oriented programming, SES enables privileges to be separated and composed effectively down to very fine grain.
+The browser's _same origin policy_ adds another epicycle to this, separating privileges one more level, to account-at-origin.
+But neither separation is compositional.
+SES (Secure ECMAScript), an object-capability subset of ECMAScript, additionally separates privileges within an origin -- but not by adding more levels of epicycles.
+Instead, by leveraging the compositionality of object-oriented programming, SES enables privileges to be separated and composed effectively down to a very fine grain.

-After many years preparing the ground, from ES5 till today, SES can now be introduced into ECMAScript almost trivially.
+After many years preparing the ground, from ES5 until today, SES can now be introduced into ECMAScript almost trivially.
 ECMAScript code that obeys recognized best practices should run under SES painlessly.